miltoncandelero/miltoncandelero.github.io/_posts/2025-07-22-coloring-outside-the-lines.md

 - [Melchior](https://www.linkedin.com/in/melchior-corgie/) for the original implementation (and the screenshot that took my attention)

-- [Richard](https://bsky.app/profile/rtm223.me) for the idea to expand the UI in the vertex shader (even if that is not exactly what is going on)
+- [Richard](https://bsky.app/profile/rtm223.me) for the idea to expand the UI in the vertex shader (~~even if that is not exactly what is going on~~ and correcting me because that's exactly what was going on)

 - [Ryan](https://ryandowlingsoka.com/) for demystifying how this would behave around z-order.